Mandem19/AIR-QUALITY-PROJECT/README.md

 - Test Cases exist within the code

 ## How to Compile
-On terminal use the instructions: cd src javac App.java javac Attributes.java java App

 - The path for MAC is different to windows.
 If it does not work and If using a MAC change the path to